- Our thoughts on Amica

 Our thoughts on Amica

-Amica placed first overall in our ranking of the best home insurance companies of 2025.
-It has the cheapest rates of the ranked companies and topped several categories in our survey, including customer satisfaction, discounts and auto and home bundling.
+Amica placed first overall in our ranking of the Best Home Insurance Companies of 2026.
+It has the cheapest rates of the ranked companies and an excellent score for claims handling.

-With a strong J.D.
-Power score of 679, above the average of 640, and a superior AM Best rating of A+, Amica is rated highly by third-party rating agencies.
+With a superior AM Best rating of A+, Amica is rated highly for financial stability.
+It also boasts the lowest complaint ratio with the National Association of Insurance Commissioners (NAIC) of all national companies.
 These scores indicate that Amica’s policyholders experience high levels of customer satisfaction and that the insurer can meet its financial obligations.

 Overall: Amica is a highly-rated home insurer that has topped J.D.
 Power’s rankings for years and is a solid choice.